Thingy18/harrymills.github.io/essays/final-project-idea.md

 # The problem and solution

 Throughout my 2 and half semesters attending UH Manoa I have consistently had trouble knowing the dates and times of important events.
 The reason for this is the sheer number of different sources I have to shift through to find out those dates and times.
-It could be a University wide holiday so there is no class, it could be a professor has decided not to have class that day and only communicated that in a single spoken sentence I missed, there could be a social event communicated through one of a dozen different email accounts and much more.
+It could be a University wide holiday so there is no class, it could be a professor has decided not to have class that day and only communicated that in a single spoken sentence I missed, there could be a social event communicated through one of a dozen different email accounts that I do not have the time to look at and much more.
 The point is there is no one place I can go to look for information.
 Creating a public calendar that any professor and other official clubs or university service would have access to.

 # Approach